Le Jardin (1963) Joop van den Broek

 Above the entrance of the Hilton Hotel on the Kruiskade is a large glass wall made by Joop van den Broek.
-The wall has a length of 32 meters and consists of 19 glass panels of colored glass, on which plant motifs and garlands are depicted.
-The Jardin room of the same name is located on the inside of the hotel, hence the title of the work The Garden is.
+The wall has a length of 32 meters and consists of 19 glass panels of colored glass, depicting plant motifs and garlands.
+The Jardinzaal of the same name is located on the inside of the hotel, hence the title of the work Le Jardin is.
 As a glass artist, Van den Broek developed a new process by using rough pieces of glass (waste) for an expressive effect.
-He worked the pieces with the sandblast for whimsical effects.
-On the outside it gives the bulging first floor an extra layer and it is a colorful eye-catcher.
-From the inside it works even better, because then you also see the seams and structures and the way in which the material is part of the work.
-The building was designed by Maaskant and the glass appliqué fits well with the architecture, which incorporates various decorative details by the architect.
-Such as a glass block wall with mirrors at the stairwell, possibly also designed by Joop van den Broek.
-The Garden is part of a very striking building that used to be an eye-catcher for this area.
+He processed the pieces with the sandblast for whimsical effects.
+On the outside, it gives the bulging first floor an extra layer and is a colorful eye-catcher.
+It works even better on the inside, because then you can also see the seams and structures and the way in which the material is part of the work.
+The building was designed by Maaskant and the glass appliqué fits well with the architecture, in which various decorative details have been incorporated by the architect.
+Such as a glass block wall with mirrors near the stairwell, which may also have been designed by Joop van den Broek.
+Le Jardin is part of a very striking building, which in the past was an eye-catcher for this area.

-Joop van den Broek (Amsterdam, 1928 - 1979) came from Amsterdam where he was allowed to go to the Rijksacademie on his 16e.
-He had a part-time job in the glass industry and later became a glass artist.
-He has worked for Hilton hotels in Amsterdam, Rotterdam, Berlin, London and Tehran.
-His papers at the Tomado house in Dordrecht have been demolished.
+Joop van den Broek (Amsterdam, 1928 - 1979) came from Amsterdam where he was allowed to attend the Rijksacademie at the age of 16.
+He had a side job in the glass industry and would later mainly become a glass artist.
+He has worked for Hilton hotels in Amsterdam, Rotterdam, Berlin, London and Tehran, among others.
+His pieces at the Tomado House in Dordrecht have been demolished.
 In 1964 he was the first monumental artist to win the Prix de la Critique.
-He never became widely known, but was regarded as a glass specialist among colleagues and became head of the design studio of the glass industry Tetterode in Amsterdam.
-In his work you see Cobra-like influences, but also his very own style, with which he developed almost free-standing images of glass.
-He also made a glass wall in the Adriaan Volker House on the Oostmaaslaan in Kralingen.
+He was never widely known, but was regarded among colleagues as a glass specialist and became head of the design studio of the glass industry Tetterode in Amsterdam.
+In his work you see Cobra-like influences, but also a very own style, with which he developed virtually free-standing images of glass.
+He also made a glass wall in the Adriaan Volker House on Oostmaaslaan in Kralingen.